 The climate in Vietnam is tropical monsoon.
 The southern part of the country has a rainy and dry season, and the north of the country has four seasons.

-Vietnam is currently going through a period of rapid economic development, and is starting to open itself up to foreign investors, bringing new money and stimulus.
-Some are calling it the “next China” thanks to its fast-growing middle class.
+Vietnam is currently going through a period of rapid growth.
+It is starting to open itself up to foreign investors.
+These are bringing new money and stimulus.
+Some are calling Vietnam the “next China” thanks to its fast-growing middle class.

-People are currently seeing big opportunities for investment in the urban real estate market.
+People are seeing big potential in the urban real estate market.
 For a long time, foreigners weren’t permitted to own real estate in Vietnam.
 But since 2015, that’s no longer the case.
 You can now own property on a 50-year lease that includes the same rights as a local.
 This includes being able to rent your property for profit and also to sell at the time of your choosing.

 Close to the equator, Singapore enjoys a hot and tropical climate.
 The temperature doesn’t vary much throughout the year; it’s hot and humid, with enough rainfall to keep things lush and green.
 Unlike some of the other countries on this list, there is seldom any breeze.
 If you’re thinking of moving here, air conditioning is a must.

-Singapore has the reputation as one of the most expensive destinations in Asia.
+Singapore can be one of the most expensive places in Asia.
 While this is true for real estate and cars, there are ways to keep your cost of living down.
-For starters, you can eat excellent cheap food from the hawkers who sell traditional cuisine from food trucks.
+For starters, you can eat excellent cheap food from the hawkers who sell local cuisine from food trucks.
 There are even hawker centers where you can choose from dozens of options available.
 This is often cheaper than buying food to cook at home.
 Public transport is also modern, clean, efficient, and affordable.
 The average cost of a bus journey is a little under 50 cents.